freesewing/freesewing/markdown/dev/tutorials/pattern-design/part3/testing-our-pattern/en.md

 <Fixme compact>Add screenshot</Fixme>

-## Testing models
+## Testing measurments sets

-Whereas testing a measurement will only vary one individual measurement, testing models will draft our pattern for different sets of measurements, which we refer to as _models_.
+Whereas testing a measurement will only vary one individual measurement, testing measurements sets will draft our pattern for different sets of measurements.

 On the surface, the result below is the same as our measurement test.
 But that is because our bib only uses one measurement.
 So testing that one measurement